Science is on the case.

 Medical history, made.
 Boys like ours, saved.

 • Awareness and advocacy.
-We advocate for new ways of thinking and policy change, to rally policymakers and other decision-makers around early diagnosis (newborn screening); research, development, and approval of new treatments; and patient access to new therapies.
+We advocate for new ways of thinking and policy change, to rally policymakers and other decision-makers around early diagnosis (newborn screening); research, development and approval of new treatments; and patient access to new therapies.

 • Pioneering care.
 We knew right away that a care team at ease with the status quo would not be a good fit for our family.
 Thankfully, we don’t have to settle: We have the very best neuromuscular team caring for Charlie and our family, from top centers including UMass Medical Center, Nationwide Children’s and the University of Rochester/Strong Memorial, offering continued innovation in Duchenne care—until we make this disease obsolete.